-This Services Agreement (the "Agreement") is made and entered into as of July 1, 2023 by and among CS PARTNERS, INC., a Michigan corporation ("CS Partners"), CSP MANAGEMENT INC., a Michigan corporation d/b/a PARTNER SOLUTIONS FOR SCHOOLS ("Partner Solutions for Schools" and together with CS Partners, collectively "CSP"), and LAKE SUPERIOR ACADEMY, a Michigan public school academy (the "Academy") formed under Part 6(A) of the Revised School Code (the "Code"), as amended.
+This Services Agreement (the "Agreement") is made and entered into as of July 1, 2024 by and among CS PARTNERS, INC., a Michigan corporation ("CS Partners"), CSP MANAGEMENT INC., a Michigan corporation d/b/a PARTNER SOLUTIONS FOR SCHOOLS ("Partner Solutions for Schools" and together with CS Partners, collectively "CSP"), and VISTA MEADOWS ACADEMY, a Michigan public school academy (the "Academy") formed under Part 6(A) of the Revised School Code (the "Code"), as amended.

 As a wholly owned subsidiary of CS Partners, Partner Solutions for Schools is the employer of record for all staff assigned to work at the Academy.
-CS Partners provides the educational consulting services and oversees the management and operational services of the Academy.
-Together, CS Partners and CSP Partner Solutions are jointly responsible for providing the Services under this Agreement.
+CS Partners is the contracting party and is responsible for the educational consulting services and oversees the management and operational services of the Academy.
+Together, CS Partners and Partner Solutions for Schools are jointly responsible for providing the Services under this Agreement.

-The Academy has been issued a contract, dated July 1, 2023, (the "Contract") by the BAY MILLS COMMUNITY COLLEGE BOARD OF REGENTS (the "Authorizer") to organize and operate a public school academy.
+The Academy has been issued a contract dated July 1, 2024 (the "Contract") by the BAY MILLS COMMUNITY COLLEGE BOARD OF REGENTS (the "Authorizer") to organize and operate a public school academy.
 The Authorizer is the statutory authorizing body.
 The Code and the Contract permit a public school academy to contract with persons and entities for the operation and management of the public school academy.